Excaliburthirdie/Sewell-Motorcoach/docs/task-backlog.md

 # Insight & Merchandising Follow-ups

-- Replace the simple text-based proposal PDF stub with a proper templated PDF generator (e.g., pdfkit) and persist/download the asset alongside proposal summary metadata.
+- Swap the inline PDF string builder for a production PDF template library (e.g., pdfkit) so proposal summaries match dealer branding, include logos, and can be regenerated from stored metadata.
-- Add true geo distance calculations for Local Demand Map & Radius Insights using tenant/home-store coordinates plus lead/event latitude/longitude (or geocoded postal codes) to populate radius buckets accurately.
+- Add postal-code geocoding fallback for Local Demand when latitude/longitude are missing and cache geo lookups per tenant to avoid redundant API calls.
-- Extend Deep Attribution Explorer to surface full multi-touch timelines (all marketing events with timestamps and weights) instead of only first/last touch, and expose filters for channel, campaign, and date range.
+- Add filters (channel, campaign, date range) to the Deep Attribution endpoint plus optional model weights to experiment with W-shaped or time-decay attribution models.